danielvartan/entrainment/README.md

 ## Overview

-`entrainment` is a rule-based model created on Python to test and to demonstrate the 24h light/dark cycle [entrainment phenomenon](https://en.wikipedia.org/wiki/Entrainment_(chronobiology)).
+`entrainment` is a rule-based model created in Python to test and to demonstrate the 24h light/dark cycle [entrainment phenomenon](https://en.wikipedia.org/wiki/Entrainment_(chronobiology)).